-We are also exposed to credit risk from customers and their potential payment delinquencies on our retail installment contracts.
-These retail installment contracts have a typical term of 20 - 25 years and require customers to make monthly payments.
-As of April 2, 2023 and January 1, 2023, the average Fair Isaac Corporation ("FICO") score of our customers under a retail installment contract agreement remained at or above 750 and 740, respectively, which are each generally categorized as a "Very Good" credit profile by the Fair Isaac Corporation.
+We are also exposed to credit risk from customers and their potential payment delinquencies on our retail installment contracts and solar loan receivable agreements that are held to maturity.
+These retail installment contracts and solar loan receivable agreements have a typical term of 20 - 25 years and require customers to make monthly payments.
+As of July 2, 2023 and January 1, 2023, the average Fair Isaac Corporation ("FICO") score of our customers under a retail installment contract agreement remained at or above 750 and 740, respectively, which are each generally categorized as a "Very Good" credit profile by the Fair Isaac Corporation.
+As of July 2, 2023, the average FICO score of our customers under a solar loan receivable remained at or above 600, which is generally categorized as a "Fair" credit profile.
 However, existing and future customers' credit profiles may decline due to economic headwinds.
-Our retail installment contract portfolio has not experienced any customer defaults, however, they may occur as we continue our business.
+Our retail installment contract and solar loan receivables held to maturity portfolios have not experienced a significant number of customer defaults, however, they may occur as we continue our business.
 Based on our estimate of expected credit losses, historical write-off experience, and current account knowledge, our reserve for this exposure is minimal.
-If we experience customer credit defaults, our revenue and our ability to raise capital could be adversely affected.
+If we experience a significant number of customer credit defaults, our revenue and our ability to raise capital could be adversely affected.
 If economic conditions worsen, certain customers may face liquidity concerns and may be unable to satisfy their payment obligations to us on a timely basis or at all, which could have a material impact on our condensed consolidated financial statements.